joshuamotoaki/joshuamotoaki/README.md

 ## Hello!
 I'm Josh, and I'm currently studying [Electrical and Computer Engineering](https://ece.princeton.edu/) at Princeton University.
+I like Svelte :)

-**Contact Information:** The best way to contact me is via email (dachshunduniverse at the email that Google uses).
+**Email:** My email is dachshunduniverse at the email that Google uses.